nicvagn/NicLink/README.md

 ## Setting up python venv

 In order to use NicLink while it is in development, it is advised to use a virtual environment.
 I do not have a good enough understanding, but you have the internet.
 Go ham.
-It is now at a point where it should be portable, if you are reeding this, and want to realy help me out, it would be swell to hear how installing NicLink goes.
+It is now at a point where it should be portable, if you are reeding this, and want to really help me out, it would be swell to hear how installing NicLink goes.
 The pyproject.toml should have the requirements.
 There is a requirements.txt too.

 ## Using the board on lichess with the board api

     In the ROOT/nic_soft/niclink_lichess dir create a dir called lichess_token. in this dir create a file called token.
 This will be a plain text file containing only the text of your lichess auth token.